ChristopherCocuzza/Resume/README.md

-# Examples of my code
+# Code Examples

 **Diffpack**

-Blah
+Code used to...

 **analysis-highx**

-Blah
+Code used to...

 **ML**

-Blah
+Code used to...